 Don’t let a few busybodies keep you from your worship of the King.

 (If you are one that has offended people, hurt them, caused them to leave the church, there is no excuse for this type of behavior in the church.
-God is not pleased.)
+God is not pleased.
+But He does forgive!
+Seek that forgiveness with sincere repentance today.)

 There are plenty of great churches that preach Truth.
 Go find one!